shoenig/go-landlock/README.md

 - `Mandatory` : return an error is Landlock is unsupported or activation causes an error
 - `Try` : continue without error regardless if landlock is supported or working
+- `OnlySupported` : like `Mandatory`, but returns no error if the operating system does not support landlock

 Once a process has been locked, it cannot be unlocked.
 Any descendent processes of the locked process will also be locked, and cannot be unlocked.
 A child process can further